idaholab/moose/modules/stochastic_tools/doc/content/source/outputs/MappingOutput.md

 ## Overview

 [Mapping objects](Mappings/index.md), once trained, can be output to a binary file for later use by using this object.
-All data within the model that was delcared using `declareMappingData` is automatically stored in the generated file.
+All data within the model that was declared using `declareMappingData` is automatically stored in the generated file.

 ## Example Input File Syntax

-SOMETHING HERE
+!listing test/tests/reporters/mapping/map_main.i block=Outputs
+## Syntax

 !syntax parameters /Outputs/MappingOutput